Editorial: We're from the media, we're here to help you

 When people think of "the media," they don't always think well of them.
 (As far as that goes, every time we stop thinking of others as real people, we stop thinking rationally of them.
 But I digress).

 The Rockton Herald was founded in the 1870s, but Rockton never had a daily paper.
-South Beloit always got its news from Beloit.
+South Beloit got its daily newspapers from Beloit or Rockford.
 Ever since Robert Cross staked his claim in 1835, Roscoe has gotten its news from elsewhere too.
 It's been 185 years.

 Running a hometown newspaper is a public trust.
 We feel a responsibility to report the news fairly and objectively.
 But we want to know how well we're doing.
 And we want to know how we can do better.
 Whenever you have any feedback or suggestions, you can email me at editor@roscoenews.com, send a message or add a comment on Facebook or Twitter, or call me or text me at 815-408-0140.